 Read More: Best Movies Like Porn on Netflix

 21. As Above, So Below (2014)

-Set mostly in the famed Catacombs of Paris, the underground tunnels beneath the city of Paris which houses tombs of more than 6 million people, ‘As Above, So Below’ is the telltale of a team of young explorers led by Scarlett, George and Benji who are on a quest to discover the Philosopher’s Stone, a stone that guarantees eternity and a long life which is touted to be 370 feet below the surface of Paris.
-As they move along the twisty and convoluted tunnels, they realize this could be their last trip that begun as an adventure.
+Set mostly in the famed Catacombs of Paris, the underground tunnels beneath the city of Paris which houses tombs of more than 6 million people, ‘As Above, So Below’ is the telltale of a team of young explorers led by Scarlett, George, and Benji who are on a quest to discover the Philosopher’s Stone, a stone that guarantees eternity and long life which is touted to be 370 feet below the surface of Paris.
+As they move along the twisty and convoluted tunnels, they realize this could be their last trip that began as an adventure.
 Shot in a found-footage movie style and comprising of ample jump scares, claustrophobic sequences and terrifying visuals, ‘As Above, So Below’ boasts of an impeccable plot and a great start.
 Though the movie couldn’t garner much success at the box office, it still is one of the rare found-footage movies which is watchable on a moonless night.

 Read More: Best Korean Movies on Netflix